 The SunSmart E-Shelter Schools program was the first mass deployment of solar with battery back-up on schools that double as emergency shelters, in the United States.
 More than 115, 10-kW photovoltaic (PV) solar systems are installed on the emergency shelter schools throughout Florida.
-The Florida Solar Energy Center (FSEC) coordinated the installations.
+The Florida Solar Energy Center (FSEC) coordinated the installations, which began in 2010.

 This ambitious program brought together school administrators, code officials, teachers and students, solar industry professionals, researchers, and emergency management and utility personnel to create a community of solar advocates throughout the state.
 The SunSmart E-Shelter Program has added more than one megawatts (MW) of combined photovoltaic generating capacity to Florida using American-made components.

 Through the SunSmart E-Shelter program’s education and outreach efforts, more than 350 Florida teachers received professional development in the science and use of photovoltaics.
 A companion, inquiry-based curriculum rich in STEM (science, technology, engineering, and math) content was designed for students to explore: